aryagithubrit/meeting-intelligence-hub/README.md

 * frontend experience
 * AI integration

-And a lot of debugging ☕
+And a lot of debugging as always ☕